 Everyone will do this in Iteration 2, but if you are security-conscious then do this now.

 The Django settings.py file contains sensitive information that you should not commit to Github.
-Right now, the only sensitive value is SECRET_KEY:
+The only sensitive value now is SECRET_KEY:

 # File: mysite/settings.py